-Identify stakeholder needs with LifeSpan's self-assessment guide
+Identify stakeholder needs with Lifespan's Self-Assessment Guide

-If your company is planning to move to the cloud or consolidate servers, or is thinking about ways to optimize its ITAD program in general, LifeSpan's guide, "How to Perform an IT Asset Disposition Plan Self-Assessment," can help you identify the goals, concerns, and priorities of your organization's stakeholders and provides a roadmap for starting the process of aligning their objectives into a comprehensive ITAD program.
-Download your IT Self-Assessment guide at info.lifespantechnology.com/itad-self-assessment-guide
+Do you have some of these ITAD stakeholders in your organization?
+Lifespan's guide, "How to Perform an IT Asset Disposition Plan Self-Assessment," can help you identify the goals, concerns, and priorities of your organization's stakeholders and provides a roadmap for starting the process of aligning their objectives into a comprehensive ITAD program.
+Click to download self-assesment guide.